7 tips to help you write effective Digital Marketing Manager job descriptions

 So you finally got approval for your new digital marketing manager position and are ready to start recruiting.
 Not so fast.
 In an effort to speed up the recruiting process, many hiring managers fall into the trap of using fairly generic digital marketing manager job descriptions–which often results in wasting time you don’t have screening unqualified candidates.

 Even if you are looking for a digital marketing generalist, it’s important to be as specific as possible so you get the right candidates for your role.

 Here’s a checklist to help you write effective digital marketing manager job descriptions:

-We hope this checklist is helpful and gives you new ideas to help make your digital marketing manager job descriptions more effective.
-If you put in the effort up front, you’ll reap the rewards once the job is posted.
-More qualified candidates will apply for your role, save time and hopefully find that digital marketing star you need!
+We hope this checklist is helpful.
+Take these new ideas to help make your digital marketing manager job descriptions more effective.
+If you put in the effort upfront, you’ll reap the rewards once the job is posted.
+More qualified candidates will apply for your role, save time, and hopefully find that digital marketing star you need!

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!